History of the National Hockey League on television: 2020s

 The contract was reported to be valued at $225 million per-season.

 On May 5, 2021, Richard Dietsch of The Athletic reported that Kenny Albert and Eddie Olczyk would serve as the lead broadcast team respectively for Turner Sports, retaining their lead roles from the previous season on NBC.
 On May 25, the New York Post's Andrew Marchand reported that Wayne Gretzky would be a lead studio analyst on Turner.
 Turner confirmed the hiring of Albert, Olczyk, and Gretzky in these roles the following day.
 On September 14, 2021, TNT announced its slate of on-air staff for its inaugural season.
-Keith Jones, who served as a studio analyst at NBC, would serve as the lead "Inside-the-Glass" reporter, joining Albert and Olczyk on the lead broadcast team.
+Keith Jones, who served as a studio analyst at NBC, would serve as the lead ice-level reporter, joining Albert and Olczyk on the lead broadcast team.
 Brendan Burke and Darren Pang were named as the secondary broadcast team.
 Liam McHugh and Anson Carter were named to the studio team, along with former Coyotes head coach Rick Tocchet and veteran Paul Bissonnette, who all joined Gretzky in studio.
 Hockey Night in Canada’s Jennifer Botterill, and NHL Network's Jackie Redmond, and Tarik El-Bashir also appear as contributors.
 TNT later added former referee Don Koharski as a rules analyst, and former Blackhawk Jamal Mayers as an extra contributor.
 On November 23, TNT added retired Rangers goaltender Henrik Lundqvist to its studio panel, starting on the next day's broadcast.
 On November 30, TNT welcomed former referee Stéphane Auger to their team, as another rules analyst, joining Koharski.
 He made his debut during the Penguins-Oilers game the next night.
 On January 13, 2022, TNT added Nabil Karim, formerly of ESPN, to contribute as secondary studio host and reporter for both the NHL and the NBA.
 Former NBC and current Kraken play-by-play announcer John Forslund was picked up by TNT as a fill-in announcer, whenever Albert or Burke are on assignment.
 Forslund first filled in for Albert for the Avalanche-Golden Knights game on February 16, as Albert was working the Olympic women's hockey gold medal game for NBC about an hour after puck drop.
 Sharks color commentator Bret Hedican also joined in a fill-in role, joining Forslund in Vancouver on March 9.
 TNT added several announcers to their roster for the playoffs, including Randy Hahn, Dave Goucher, Jim Jackson, Butch Goring, Drew Remenda, Shane Hnidy and Jody Shelley.